named-data/ndn-tools/tools/chunks/README.md

   discovering the latest version of the file, and writes the content of the retrieved file to the standard output.

-## Version discovery methods
+## Version discovery methods in ndncatchunks

-* `fixed`    : ndncatchunks will send an interest attempting to find a data packet with the specified prefix and version number.
+* `fixed`    : sends an interest attempting to find a data packet with the specified prefix and version number.
 A version component must be present at the end of the user-specified NDN name.

-* `iterative`: ndncatchunks will send a series of interests with ChildSelector set to prefer the rightmost child and Exclude selectors, attempting to find a data packet with the specified prefix and the latest (the largest in the NDN canonical ordering) version number.
+* `iterative`: sends a series of interests with ChildSelector set to prefer the rightmost child and Exclude selectors, attempting to find a data packet with the specified prefix and the latest (the largest in the NDN canonical ordering) version number.
 The version is declared "latest" after a predefined number of